hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

 # Patching and building Rapsberry Pi OS with PREEMMPT_RT ... on 2024-02-17

-These instructions are modified from Raspberry Pi kernel compilation documentation which includes an example of compiling with the PREEMPT_RT patch.   (thank you!!)
+These instructions are modified from Raspberry Pi kernel compilation documentation which includes an example of patching with PREEMPT_RT and building the kernel sources.   (thank you!!)

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally>

 ## 0. Patching, configuring and building Raspberry Pi OS with PREEMPT_RT involves ...

- * downloading Raspberry Pi kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number
+ * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number
- * patching the Raspberry Pi linux kernel sources with the PREEMTP-RT patch
+ * patching the Raspberry Pi OS kernel sources with the matching PREEMTP-RT patch
- * configuring the patched Raspberry Pi Linux kernel source on the Raspberry Pi
+ * configuring the patched Raspberry Pi OS kernel source on the Raspberry Pi
- * building the patched Raspberry Pi Linux kernel source on the Raspberry Pi
+ * building the patched Raspberry Pi OS kernel source on the Raspberry Pi
- * installing the built Raspberry Pi linux kernel on the Raspbery Pi
+ * installing the built Raspberry Pi OS kernel on the Raspbery Pi

 To check the kernel version, distribution name, and bits of your current Raspberry Pi OS installation ...
 ```